-This summarizes the existing inventory of used nuclear fuel wastes in Canada as of June 30, 2015 and forecasts the potential future arisings from the existing reactor fleet as well as from proposed new-build reactors.
-The report focuses on power reactors, but also includes prototype, demonstration and research reactor fuel wastes held by AECL which are included in the NWMO mandate.
+This report summarizes the existing inventory of used nuclear fuel wastes in Canada as of June 30, 2016 and forecasts the potential future arisings from the existing reactor fleet as well as from proposed new-build reactors.
+While the report focuses on power reactors, it also includes prototype, demonstration and research reactor fuel wastes held by AECL which are included in the NWMO mandate.

-As of June 30, 2015, a total of approximately 2.6 million used CANDU fuel bundles (approx. 52,000 tonnes of heavy metal (t-HM)) were in storage at the reactor sites, an increase of approximately 88,000 bundles from the 2014 NWMO Nuclear Fuel Waste Projections report.
-For the existing reactor fleet, the total projected number of used fuel bundles produced to end of life of the reactors ranges from about 3.4 to 5.2 million used CANDU fuel bundles (approx. 69,000 t-HM to 103,000 t-HM), depending upon decisions to refurbish current reactors.
+As of June 30, 2016, a total of approximately 2.7 million used CANDU fuel bundles (approx. 54,000 tonnes of heavy metal (t-HM)) were in storage at the reactor sites, an increase of approximately 82,000 bundles from the 2015 NWMO Nuclear Fuel Waste Projections report.

+For the existing reactor fleet, the total projected number of used fuel bundles produced to end of life of the reactors ranges from about 3.5 to 5.4 million used CANDU fuel bundles (approx. 70,000 t-HM to 108,000 t-HM), depending upon future decisions to life-extend the current reactors.
 The lower end is based on an average of 25 effective full power years (EFPY) of operation for each reactor (i.e. no additional refurbishment beyond what has already been completed), while the upper end assumes that most reactors are refurbished and life extended for an additional 25 EFPY of operation.
-This is unchanged from the 2014 report.
+The upper end has increased from the 2015 report, due to the announced plans to refurbish and life-extend the Darlington and Bruce reactors.